FK Jaunība Rīga

-FK Jaunība is Latvian football club located in Riga.
-The club currently plays in Virsliga – the top tier of Latvian football.
-Previously they played in Latvian First League (the second tier of Latvian football), but after finishing the 2009/2010 season in the 2nd place and winning the relegation/promotion play-off matches against FK Daugava Riga, they qualified for the highest league.
+FK Jaunība was a Latvian football club located in Riga.
+The club last played in 2. līga – the third tier of Latvian football.
+Previously they played in Virsliga (the first tier of Latvian football), but after finishing the 2018–19 season in 7th place in the 2.liga and playing their last recorded match against SK Super Nova–2 on the 25th of September 2019, they were never heard from again.

+On their website, they were last referred to as a club "Under Reconstruction."